 Some years ago, I volunteered on two kibbutzim in Israel over six months.
 Although this did not result in lasting friendships, I went travelling with my fellow travellers during our breaks.
 But more importantly for me, in addition to gaining a broad perspective on a troubled country, overcoming the challenges associated with that experience helped form who I am today.

-HAVE A ‘TOOLKIT’ TO HELP YOU MEET NEW PEOPLE
+HAVE A ‘TOOLKIT’ TO HELP YOU MEET PEOPLE WHILE TRAVELLING ALONE

 17. Carry photos from home